 - 2 bits when one PTRS port or two PTRS ports are configured by maxNrofPorts in PTRS-UplinkConfig for 2, 4, or 8 antenna ports, the SRS resource set indicator field is present and equals "10" or "11", maxRank=2 or maxMIMO-Layers=2, and neither multipanelSchemeSDM nor multipanelSchemeSFN is configured, the MSB of this field indicates the association between PTRS port(s) and DMRS port(s) corresponding to SRS resource indicator and/or Precoding information and number of layers field, and the LSB of this field indicates the association between PTRS port(s) and DMRS port(s) corresponding to Second SRS resource indicator field and/or Second Precoding information field, according to Table 7.3.1.1.2-25A.

-- 2 bits when one PTRS port is configured by maxNrofPorts in PTRS-UplinkConfig for 3 antenna ports, SRS resource set indicator field is absent or SRS resource set indicator field is present and equals "00" or "01", maxRank<=3 or maxMIMO-Layers<=3, and neither multipanelSchemeSDM nor multipanelSchemeSFN is configured, this field indicates the association between PTRS port and DMRS port corresponding to SRS resource indicator field and/or Precoding information and number of layers field according to Tables 7.3.1.1.2-25.
+- 2 bits when one PTRS port is configured by maxNrofPorts in PTRS-UplinkConfig for 3 antenna ports, SRS resource set indicator field is absent or SRS resource set indicator field is present and equals "00" or "01", maxRank<=3 or maxMIMO-Layers<=3,this field indicates the association between PTRS port and DMRS port corresponding to SRS resource indicator field and/or Precoding information and number of layers field according to Tables 7.3.1.1.2-25.

-- 1 bit when two PTRS ports are configured by maxNrofPorts in PTRS-UplinkConfig for 3 antenna ports, SRS resource set indicator field is absent or SRS resource set indicator field is present and equals "00" or "01", maxRank<=3 or maxMIMO-Layers<=3, and neither multipanelSchemeSDM nor multipanelSchemeSFN is configured, this field indicates the association between PTRS port(s) and DMRS port(s) corresponding to SRS resource indicator field and/or Precoding information and number of layers field according to Tables 7.3.1.1.2-26B.
+- 1 bit when two PTRS ports are configured by maxNrofPorts in PTRS-UplinkConfig for 3 antenna ports, SRS resource set indicator field is absent or SRS resource set indicator field is present and equals "00" or "01", maxRank<=3 or maxMIMO-Layers<=3, this field indicates the association between PTRS port(s) and DMRS port(s) corresponding to SRS resource indicator field and/or Precoding information and number of layers field according to Tables 7.3.1.1.2-26B.

 - 2 bits when one PTRS port is configured by maxNrofPorts in PTRS-UplinkConfig for 3 antenna ports, the SRS resource set indicator field is present and equals "10" or "11", maxRank=3 or maxMIMO-Layers=3, and neither multipanelSchemeSDM nor multipanelSchemeSFN is configured, this field indicates the association between PTRS port and DMRS port corresponding to SRS resource indicator field and/or Precoding information and number of layers field according to Tables 7.3.1.1.2-25.